 The IUPAP/IUPAC- Joint Working Party (JWP) was established in 2012 to consider claims for the discovery of new elements with atomic numbers 113, 115, 117 and 118.
 The JWP was constituted by 6 members, 3 indicated by IUPAP and 3 by IUPAC, but one member indicated by IUPAP renounced recently due to health problems.
-They are : Paul J. Karol ( chemist, chair), Robert C. Barber (nuclear physicist), Bradley M. Sherrill (nuclear physicist), Emanuele Vardaci (nuclear physicist), Toshimitsu Yamazaki (nuclear physicist).
+They are: Paul J. Karol (chemist, chair), Robert C. Barber (nuclear physicist), Bradley M. Sherrill (nuclear physicist), Emanuele Vardaci (nuclear physicist), Toshimitsu Yamazaki (nuclear physicist).
 Clearly, the JWP is mainly formed by nuclear physicists, since only they could evaluate and validate the discoveries.
-Brad Sherrill reported that the JWP worked well.
-The difficulties arise in its connection to IUPAP and IUPAC.
 The discoveries were made using characteristic nuclear physics methods: fusion reaction between a heavy target nucleus and a neutron rich projectile, accelerated in a heavy ion accelerator.
-The fusion product was identified by nuclear physics methods, detection of the alpha-decay chain, or/and identification of fission fragments e.g. The results of these experiments were published in physics journals as e.g. Physical Review Letters, Physical Review C etc. The JWP report which validated and gave priorities of the discovery of the 4 new elements was sent by the chair, only to the IUPAC direction.
-The JWP report now is posted on the IUPAC site as IUPAC Technical Report.
-IUPAC announced the 4 new elements in a hurry, on 30th December 2015, before even IUPAP had received the JWP report, counteracting previous agreements about joint announcements.
+The fusion product was identified by nuclear physics methods, detection of the alpha-decay chain, or/and identification of fission fragments e.g. The results of these experiments were published in physics journals as e.g. Physical Review Letters, Physical Review C etc. The JWP report which validated and gave priorities of the discovery of the 4 new elements was sent by the chair, only to the IUPAC direction, which announced the 4 new elements in a hurry, on 30th December 2015, before even IUPAP receiving the JWP report, counteracting previous agreements about joint announcements.
 The same happened for the naming: IUPAC announced it alone, without the participation of IUPAP.

 All this created strong frustration in the C12 and IUPAP direction.
-The presidents of IUPAP and IUPAC are negotiating to change the procedure, involving the C12 and the Inorganic Chemistry committee and make the whole process more transparent and with more recognition of the Physics.
-C12 made recommendations regarding the new procedures.
+The presidents of IUPAP and IUPAC are negotiating to change the procedure, involving the C12 and the Inorganic

+Chemistry committee and make the whole process more transparent and with more recognition of the Physics.